JuliaDiff/ForwardDiff.jl/README.md

 A third-order generalization of the Hessian is also implemented (see the `tensor` method).

-For now, we only support for functions involving `T<:Real`s, but we believe extension to numbers of type `T<:Complex` is possible.
+For now, we only support functions involving `T<:Real`s, but we believe extension to numbers of type `T<:Complex` is possible.

 ## Usage Example